Joint Active Learning with Feature Selection via CUR Matrix Decomposition: PROPOSED METHOD

 From an algorithmic perspective, the matrices $\mathbf{C}$, $\mathbf{U}$, and $\mathbf{R}$ can be obtained by minimizing the approximation error $\|\mathbf{X}-\mathbf{C}\mathbf{U}\mathbf{R}\|_F^2$.
-Here we make a key observation that the above definition is closely related to the problem of simultaneous sample and feature selection, though to our surprise, existing works hardly point out or explore this connection to solve the active learning problem: on one hand, $\mathbf{UR}$ can be regarded as a reconstruction coefficient matrix, and $\mathbf{C}$ denotes the selected $m$ samples, thus minimizing $\|\mathbf{X}-\mathbf{C}\mathbf{U}\mathbf{R}\|_F^2$ means that the total reconstruction error is minimized, which can make the data points listed in $\mathbf{C}$ be the most representative.
+Here we make a key observation that the above definition is closely related to the problem of simultaneous sample and feature selection, though to our surprise, existing works rarely point out or explore this connection to solve the active learning problem.

+More specifically, the matrix $\mathbf{UR}$ can be regarded as a reconstruction coefficient matrix, and $\mathbf{C}$ denotes the selected $m$ samples, thus minimizing $\|\mathbf{X}-\mathbf{C}\mathbf{U}\mathbf{R}\|_F^2$ means that the total reconstruction error is minimized, which can make the data points in $\mathbf{C}$ be the most representative.
 The reconstruction coefficients $\mathbf{UR}$ are related to an $r$-dimensional feature subset of the dataset.
-Actually, the reconstruction coefficients of each reconstructed data point $\mathbf{x}_i$ are formed by a linear combination of its $r$ features.
-On the other hand, $\mathbf{CU}$ can be also regarded as a reconstruction coefficient matrix, and $\mathbf{R}$ is the new low-dimensional representation of $\mathbf{X}$, so minimizing $\|\mathbf{X}-\mathbf{C}\mathbf{U}\mathbf{R}\|_F^2$ also indicates that the selected $r$ features can represent the whole dataset most precisely.
+The reconstruction coefficients of each reconstructed data point $\mathbf{x}_i$ are formed by a linear combination of its $r$ features.
+In the meantime, the matrix $\mathbf{CU}$ can also be regarded as a reconstruction coefficient matrix, and $\mathbf{R}$ is the new low-dimensional representation of $\mathbf{X}$, so minimizing $\|\mathbf{X}-\mathbf{C}\mathbf{U}\mathbf{R}\|_F^2$ also indicates that the selected $r$ features can represent the whole dataset most precisely.
 The construction of the coefficient matrix $\mathbf{CU}$ depends on a sample subset of $\mathbf{X}$.
 Clearly, active learning and feature selection can be conducted simultaneously in such a joint framework via CUR factorization.